Communicating sequential processes: Tools

+FDR

-The most well-known CSP tool is probably Failures/Divergence Refinement 2 (FDR2), which is a commercial product developed by Formal Systems (Europe) Ltd. FDR2 is often described as a model checker, but is technically a refinement checker, in that it converts two CSP process expressions into Labelled Transition Systems (LTSs), and then determines whether one of the processes is a refinement of the other within some specified semantic model (traces, failures, or failures/divergence).
-FDR2 applies various state-space compression algorithms to the process LTSs in order to reduce the size of the state-space that must be explored during a refinement check.
-FDR2 has been succeeded by FDR3, a completely re-written version incorporating amongst other things parallel execution and an integrated type checker.
-It is released by the University of Oxford, which also released FDR2 in the period 2008-12.
+The most well-known CSP tool is probably Failures-Divergences Refinement, which is a commercial product originally developed by Formal Systems (Europe) Ltd. FDR is often described as a model checker, but is technically a refinement checker, in that it converts two CSP process expressions into labelled transition systems (LTSs), and then determines whether one of the processes is a refinement of the other within some specified semantic model (traces, failures, or failures/divergence).
+FDR applies various state-space compression algorithms to the process LTSs in order to reduce the size of the state-space that must be explored during a refinement check.
+FDR was succeeded by FDR2, FDR3 and FDR4.

+ARC

 The Adelaide Refinement Checker (ARC) is a CSP refinement checker developed by the Formal Modelling and Verification Group at The University of Adelaide.
-ARC differs from FDR2 in that it internally represents CSP processes as Ordered Binary Decision Diagrams (OBDDs), which alleviates the state explosion problem of explicit LTS representations without requiring the use of state-space compression algorithms such as those used in FDR2.
+ARC differs from FDR2 in that it internally represents CSP processes as ordered binary decision diagrams (OBDDs), which alleviates the state explosion problem of explicit LTS representations without requiring the use of state-space compression algorithms such as those used in FDR2.

+ProB

 The ProB project, which is hosted by the Institut für Informatik, Heinrich-Heine-Universität Düsseldorf, was originally created to support analysis of specifications constructed in the B method.
 However, it also includes support for analysis of CSP processes both through refinement checking, and LTL model-checking.
 ProB can also be used to verify properties of combined CSP and B specifications.
 A ProBE CSP Animator is integrated in FDR3.